Kalamazoo, Michigan: Sports

 Hyames Field played host to the first two College World Series held in 1947 and 1948.
 Future U. S. President George H. W. Bush was a first baseman for Yale in the 1947 series.

 The Kalamazoo College Hornets and Kalamazoo Valley Community College Cougars also have several collegiate athletic teams.

 Kalamazoo is the hometown of former New York Yankees shortstop Derek Jeter, former NFL wide receiver Greg Jennings, former NFL running back T. J. Duckett, the world's number one prize money winning pro bass fisherman Kevin VanDam, former MLB pitcher Scott Olsen, former NHL player Adam Hall and former Chicago White Sox first baseman Mike Squires.
 Kalamazoo was also the hometown of longtime Detroit Tigers owner John Fetzer, who owned the American League team from 1961 through 1984, when he sold the franchise to Domino's Pizza founder Tom Monaghan.

 The United States Tennis Association Boys 18 and 16 National Tennis Championships are hosted every summer by Kalamazoo College.
 The event has featured such players as Jimmy Connors, John McEnroe, Jim Courier, Andre Agassi, Pete Sampras, Michael Chang, James Blake and Andy Roddick, before they turned professional.

 The Kalamazoo Rugby Football Club, founded in 1988, competes in the Michigan Rugby Football Union.

 Since 2006, Wings Event Center has been the home of the Kalamazoo Derby Darlins roller derby league teams.
 Following up on successful events in 2010 and 2015, Wings Event Center and the Kalamazoo Curling Club will host the 2019 U.S. National Curling Championship.

 The annual Kalamazoo Marathon, a USA Track & Field-certified and Boston Marathon-qualifying event, is part of a weekend of running and walking events.

 In 1984–1986, the Kalamazoo Kangaroos, a Major Indoor Soccer League (MISL) team, played in Kalamazoo.

 In 2022-2023 The Kalamazoo Galaxy, a basketball team in The Basketball League (TBL) played at Wings Event Center.

+Parks and recreation

+The Kal-Haven Trail, heavily used by cyclists, runners, walkers, and snowmobilers, extends to downtown Kalamazoo.
+It runs 34 mi between South Haven, to a trailhead just west of Kalamazoo.
+Between that trailhead and South Haven the trail is run by Van Buren County, even the parts within Kalamazoo County.
+A trail pass is no longer required.
+The Kal-Haven is a rail trail, built on the former right-of-way of the Kalamazoo and South Haven Railroad.

+The section east of the trailhead was opened in 2008 and extends to downtown Kalamazoo.
+It is known as the Kalamazoo River Valley Trail and is run by Kalamazoo County.
+No pass is required on that section.